mjtorn/django-stripe/docs/library/actions/core/customers.md

 This method is used to synchronize local Stripe customer data for a specific list of customer IDs.
 It retrieves the customers from the Stripe API and then iterates over them, calling the `sync` method on each one.

-??? example "Sync Customers for given IDs"
+!!!
+Example "Sync Customers for given IDs"
     ```python
     from django_stripe.actions import StripeCustomerAction